hbrawnak/php-design-pattern/README.md

 #### 1.Decorator
 Attach additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclass for extending functionality. [find here detail with example](https://github.com/hbrawnak/php-design-pattern/blob/master/Decorator/index.php#L4)
+Decorators provide a flexible alternative to subclass for extending functionality. [example](https://github.com/hbrawnak/php-design-pattern/blob/master/Decorator/index.php#L4)

+##### Applicability:
+   * To add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
+   * For responsibilities that can be withdrawn.
+   * When extension by subclassing is impractical.
+Sometimes many independent extensions are possible and would produce an explosion of subclasses to support every combination.
+Or a class definition may be hidden or otherwise unavailable for subclassing.

 #### 2.Adapter
 Covert the interface of a class into another interface clients expects.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces. [example](https://github.com/hbrawnak/php-design-pattern/blob/master/Adapter/index.php#L4)